r-spiewak/rpi-bramble/_site_content/2024-03-28-shared-storage.md

 Now actually export the drive: `sudo exportfs -a`.

 However, if, like me, your drive is fromatted as `exfat`, NFS will not work to share it.
-In this case, you must either reformat the drive, or use a different sharing protocol (such as SMB or `sshfs`).
+In this case (or if NFS is not the desired protocol to use), either the drive must be reformatted, or a different sharing protocol (such as SMB or `sshfs`) must be used.

 ### Setup the Other Nodes to Access the Shared SSD